Costa Rica Marlin Fishing

 They are among the fastest and most aggressive fish in the ocean, which for a great fight for any fisherman bold enough to challenge them.
 They are a migratory fish, traveling thousands of miles as they cross the blue water.
-The average blue weights around 300 pounds, a monstrous fish by anyone’s standards.
-Blue marlins live in the Atlantic, Pacific and Indian Ocean, and its highest concentrations lie off the coast of Central America.
-Marlin fish read Wikipidia
+The average blue weighs around 300 pounds, a monstrous fish by anyone’s standards.
+Blue marlins live in the Atlantic, Pacific, and the Indian Ocean, and its highest concentrations lie off the coast of Central America.
+Marlin fish read Wikipedia

 In Costa Rica, the best places to fish for blue marlin are the Central Pacific (Los Suenos and Quepos are the most popular) or in the South Pacific (Golfito, Drake Bay).
 Most are swimming on natural bumps and shelves that form in the ocean, causing streams and creating bait concentrations.

-If you have already read classic The Old Man Hemingway in the sea, be aware that the fish that the old struggle is desperately in fact a blue marlin.
+If you have already read the classic The Old Man Hemingway in the sea, be aware that the fish that the old struggle is desperate, in fact, a blue marlin.
 Perhaps you will have the opportunity to connect to a fish like this on your next fishing trip to Costa Rica; We hope you are not beating for days and that sharks do not!